Matthew D. Orwig

 from 2001 to 2007.
 Orwig served as managing partner of the Dallas office of SNR Denton and was a member of the Litigation and Disputes Department Leadership from 2009 to 2011.
 Orwig joined the global law firm Jones Day in 2012, as a Partner of the Business and Tort Litigation Practice in the Dallas office.
-In 2017, Orwig became a founding partner of Winston & Strawn’s Dallas office where he is a member of the firm's litigation department.
+In 2017, Orwig became a founding partner of Winston & Strawn’s Dallas office where he was a member of the firm's litigation department before retiring in January 2024.

 Education

 Orwig graduated from Coronado High School in Lubbock, Texas in 1977, and earned his B.A. in Political Science from Texas Tech University in 1981.
 Orwig graduated from Texas Tech University School of Law in 1984.
 He was named the 2007 "Alumnus of the Year" by Texas Tech University School of Law.

 Orwig has also served as an adjunct professor at Southern Methodist University Dedman School of Law and Texas A&M University School of Law.